jon-heard/obsidian-inline-scripts/README.md

 There is a library of shortcut-files for __Inline Scripts__ [here](https://github.com/jon-heard/obsidian-inline-scripts-library).
 You can bring individual shortcut-files into your vault from this library, or from any other source.
 Alternately, the __Inline Scripts__ plugin has a button to import the entire library to your vault at once.

 ### Step-by-step: Importing the entire shortcut-file library to the vault
-1. Make sure that the __Inline Scripts__ plugin is installed and enabled in your vault. (see [HOW-TO: Setup the plugin and try it out](#how-to-setup-the-plugin-and-try-it-out).)
+1. Make sure that the __Inline Scripts__ plugin is installed and enabled in your vault. (see the tutorial [Setup the plugin and try it out](#tutorial-setup-the-plugin-and-try-it-out).)
 2. Open the settings for the __Inline Scripts__ plugin.
     1. click the settings button on the lower-left of the Obsidian window.
 This opens the settings panel.
     2. In the left-side menu of the settings panel, find and click __Inline Scripts__.
 It is beneath "Community plugins", near the bottom.
 This opens the settings for __Inline Scripts__.
 3. Find the "Shortcut-files" setting.
-It is just beneath "Shortcut Sources.
+It is just beneath "Shortcut Sources".
 4. To the right of the setting is the button "Import full library".
 Click on that button and then click the "Ok" button.
 This will trigger the import.
 It might take a minute to download, depending on your internet connection and device.

     ![Import full library](readmeMedia/importFullLibrary.png)